Tile Roofing

 Concrete Tile:

-Concrete is the most popular and commonly used roofing tile that is used by those wanting the old-world look of clay tile but at a lighter weight and less expensive cost.
+Concrete is the most popular and commonly used roofing tile that is used by those wanting the old-world look of clay tile but at a lighter weight and less expensive cost than clay.
 Concrete has a great 50+ year lifespan, is very energy efficient and has excellent fire and freeze resistance.
-While generally stronger than clay, it can also be subject to breakage by large hailstones, and great caution should be used if it is walked upon.
-Roofing Force installs Newpoint (Boral) Roofing concrete roof tiles.
+While generally stronger than clay, concrete can be subject to breakage by large hailstones, and great caution should be used if it is walked upon.
+Roofing Force installs Newpoint (Westlake Royal) concrete roof tiles.